Hiring and building your brand – two success factors for biotechs expanding to Europe

 As many U.S. biotech companies phase their European build-out (waves of hiring), it is important that first hires are agile and experienced enough to take on multiple responsibilities initially in an entrepreneurial environment.
-U.S. biotech companies that hire in experienced talents at the more senior level often see quicker results.
+U.S. biotech companies that hire experienced talent at the more senior level often see quicker results.

-U.S. biotech companies should conservatively allot for an average of 6 months from entering an engagement with an executive search firm to officially onboarding the new incumbent.
+U.S. biotech companies may allocate an average of six months from entering an engagement with an executive search firm to officially onboard a new candidate.
 Extenuating circumstances (e.g., unpredictable market dynamics, or a long notice period of the chosen candidate) might result in a longer duration (e.g., ~9 months-1 year) from search start date to candidate start date.